Storage

 Creating a Custom Provider

-MkSaaS makes it easy to extend the storage system with new providers:
+MkSaaS makes it easy to extend the storage system with new storage service providers:

 import {